rlridenour/old-blog-2/content/psych.md

         * People who pray for help, calm, and focus had lower PTSD
         * People who prayed for the problem to be taken away had more.
 * Psychoses
-    * Report that religion gives a semse of meaning that helps them accept their illness as part of life.
+    * Report that religion gives a sense of meaning that helps them accept their illness as part of life.
         * Decreased suicide and substance abuse

 ## Religion and Coping ##